Strengthening regional development in Tunisia

 Overall duration: 2015 to 2021

 Tunisia is affected by huge regional development disparities.
-Having been managed for decades by central government, regional development policies have left the regions of the country’s interior severely disadvantaged.
-Former development plans neglected the needs of the population and made insufficient use of the potentials of the governorates, and measures were often implemented slowly.
+Decades of management by central government have left the regions of the country’s interior severely disadvantaged.
+Planning neglected the needs of the population and insufficiently exploited the potentials of the governorates, while measures were often implemented slowly.
 Despite the stated aim of the new constitution to pursue decentralisation, the regions still have few opportunities to participate in decision-making processes or to shape their own development.

-New participatory approaches to regional development have been established in eight governorates.
+New participatory approaches to regional development are established in eight governorates.

 The initiative focuses on the eight governorates of Béja, Jendouba, Médenine, Kairouan, Kasserine, Kef, Sidi Bouzid and Siliana.
-GIZ is supporting the transparent and participatory implementation of 50 to 60 projects that are based on the new development plans.
-In this way, the initiative is helping to establish the new participatory approach to regional development while supporting its practical implementation.
-It is active in two areas:
+The project is supporting the transparent and participatory implementation of more than 60 projects that are based on the new development plans.
+In this way, it is helping to establish the new participatory approach to regional development while supporting its practical implementation.
+The initiative is active in two fields of action:

-- Support for regional steering and selection bodies in the selection, management and monitoring of the projects
+- Support for authorities and selection committees in the selection, management and monitoring of the projects.

-In the 8 governorates, the initiative promotes political participation and democratic development from the bottom up.
-It reinforces the trust of the local population in the state and public administration.
+In the eight governorates, the initiative promotes political participation and democratic development from the bottom up.
+It reinforces the trust of the population in the state and public administration.
 In the long term, this reduces the existing potential for conflict.
-At the same time, implementing effective development projects helps to stabilise the economic situation in the 8 governorates and directly improves the living conditions of the population.
+At the same time, implementing effective development projects helps to stabilise the economic situation in the eight governorates and directly improves the living conditions of the population.

-The lead executing agency of the project is the Tunisian Ministry of Development, Investment and International Cooperation (Ministère de Développement, de l’Investissement et de la Coopération Internationale; MDICI) with its main division Regional Development.
-The implementation partners at regional level are MDICI’s regional development directorates as well as its supraregional North West (ODNO) and Centre West (ODCO) development offices.
+The lead executing agency of the project is the Tunisian Ministry of Development, Investment and International Cooperation (Ministère du Développement, de l’Investissement et de la Coopération Internationale; MDiCI) with its main Regional Development division.
+The implementation partners at regional level are MDiCI’s regional development directorates and its supraregional North West (ODNO) and Centre West (ODCO) development offices.

-The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than EUR 300 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2021.
+The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East (the MENA region) run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
+Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in this region.
+Within this context, an additional sum of more than EUR 300 million has been earmarked for projects in the period from 2014 to 2021.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.

-The projects presented in the development plans cover all areas of life for the people in the regions involved, including development of infrastructure, such as roads and educational establishments, promotion of agriculture and industry, and improvements in the health system.
+- The projects listed in the development plans affect all areas of people’s lives, including the development of infrastructure such as educational institutions and youth centres, the promotion of agriculture and the improvement of the health care system.